DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Evaluation

-\revised{This approach\cite{Kharkar}, introduced by Kharkar et al, employs a pre-trained model CodeBERTa to determine if code functions flagged by warnings indeed contain bugs.
-We specifically chose CodeBERT ~\cite{codebert} for its superior performance, and establish it as a baseline for our study.} In addition, as our work takes SpotBugs as input and carries out fine-grained warning prediction, we also made some modifications to the DeepInferEnhance model.
-We input both the warning message and code simultaneously and used a fully connected layer to fuse these two aspects, making it our baseline.
+\begin{description}[style=unboxed,leftmargin=0cm] \item[GHOST2:] Wang \etal and Yang \etal conducted a study on existing features to predict actionable warnings and identified key attributes as ``23 golden features''~\cite{golden,Yang}.
+The features include 8 categories, involving file, history, code, and warnings.
+Based on this, Kang and Yedida \etal continued the research on golden features and proposed GHOST2 to achieve the best performance~\cite{kang,yedida2023find}.
+Hence, we followed the same settings of Kang and Yedida \etal \revise{approaches} to replicate this. \item[FRUGAL:] In addition to the aforementioned supervised learning \revise{approaches}, there is a semi-supervised learning \revise{approach}, FRUGAL, for actionable warning identification.
+FRUGAL, was introduced by Tu \etal~\cite{FRUGAL}, and achieved nearly the same result with supervised learning in actionable warning identification.
+For this baseline, we use the code provided in their official repository. \item[DeepInferEnhance:] This approach~\cite{Kharkar}, introduced by Kharkar \etal, employs a pre-trained model CodeBERTa to determine if code functions flagged by warnings contain bugs.
+We specifically chose CodeBERT ~\cite{codebert} for its superior performance, and establish it as a baseline for our study.
+In addition, as our work takes SpotBugs as input and carries out fine-grained warning prediction, we also made some modifications to the DeepInferEnhance model.
+We input both the warning message and code simultaneously and used a fully connected layer to fuse these two aspects, making it our baseline. \item[LLM4SA:] Wen \etal~\cite{Wen} conducted a study using LLMs to investigate LLMs' ability to identify ASAT warnings.
+They developed the LLM4SA framework and evaluated it in three C++ ASATs.
+For this baseline, we followed the same setting in the paper and used the GPT-3.5 version of LLM4SA which outperformed LLama-2 in the paper.
+Additionally, we also implemented LLM4SA using DeepSeek-V3~\cite{deepseekv3} as another baseline, which is an open-source model with lower cost. \end{description}